Kennedy821/eikon/README.md

 ```

+# Update for version 0.9.1

+Version 0.9.1 brings one major new module called jobs.
+This is a module that allows for asynchronous processing of user queries.

+* Search - the search_api is for specific search focused queries such as " I am looking to find a solar panel farm in an agricultural area that is accessible only via small roads".
+This function has the added functionality of being able to specify named areas that you would like to focus your search queries in (for example i.e. Camden, Hillingdon etc.).
+This function runs in an asynchronous manner meaning that requests will be processed based on compute availability.
+An example of how to run this function is provided on the Eikon SDK Github page.

+* Porfolio comparison - the portfoilio_comparison function allows for comparisons based on similarity of two lists of location pairs in an efficient manner.
+For example it is possible to compare Wembley stadium to all locations in Greater London for similarity within ~5 mins.
+An example of how to run this function is provided on the Eikon SDK Github page.

+We hope you will enjoy using the jobs module.
+This represents a new approach to using machine learning and AI together with geospatial processing techniques to achieve things that weren't possible a few years ago.

 # Background

 All qualifying education email addresses will be provided with free credits for each month for research purposes.
 To access these credits you must be enrolled on a UK recognised postgraduate degree programme [listed here](https://www.postgrad.com/).